The 15 Best Things to Do in Brussels, Belgium

 3 | Take a Free Walking Tour

 We love a walking tour and jump on one whenever we can.
 They are a great way to explore the city with someone who knows more about the place than you do.
-They are often filled with fascinating facts, history, some humour and a local’s knowledge of places to eat and drink once.
-Thankfully, Brussels city centre isn’t overwhelmingly big, so the walking tour takes you to a lot of interesting places in not a lot of time.
+They are often filled with fascinating facts, history, some humour, and a local’s knowledge of places to eat and drink.
+Thankfully, Brussels city centre isn’t overly large, so the walking tour takes you to many interesting places in a short time.
 It’s a great way to explore Brussels without the effort of finding things for yourself!
 Ha!
 It’s worth noting the tours aren’t necessarily free – they are tip-based, and you give what you think the tour was worth.

 20220829 Things to Do in Brussels 074